kourier-server/kourier/README.md

 ## Correct Use Of Epoll
 Kourier also provides one of the best implementations for using epoll, a high-performance Linux IO event notification interface, to monitor file descriptors.

 On the Internet, the debate over level-triggered vs. edge-triggered is often limited to the difference in how the state is reset.
-However, the implications are far more far-reaching than many developers think.
+However, the implications are more far-reaching than many developers think.
 As always, the truth lies in the [source code](https://github.com/torvalds/linux/blob/90b83efa6701656e02c86e7df2cb1765ea602d07/fs/eventpoll.c#L1923).
 With level-triggering, epoll keeps all file descriptors that have become ready on its ready list even after their state is reset.

 Implementing a server with unprecedented performance requires sharp attention to detail.
 How the system interacts with the low-level IO readiness model provided by the Kernel is crucial for its performance and reliability.